Collicut History, Family Crest & Coats of Arms

 Early History of the Collicut family

-Another 365 words (26 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Collicut History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Collicut research.
+Another 132 words (9 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Collicut History in all our PDF Extended History products and printed products wherever possible.

 Collicut Spelling Variations